JordyAaldering/Big-Data/docs/assignment04.md

 z.show(pokedex_data.limit(5))
 ```

-The Pokédex data has a lot of columns, so I'll only show the first few here.
+The Pokédex data has a lot of columns, so I'll only show the first few.

 ![Raw data](https://raw.githubusercontent.com/JordyAaldering/Big-Data/master/Assignment04/images/raw-data.png)